puppetlabs/puppetlabs-tomcat/README.md

 #####`$use_init`

 Specifies whether or not to use the package-provided init script for service management.
 A Boolean that defaults to 'false'.
+Note that the tomcat module does not supply an init script, so setting `$use_init` to true will simply set up the service with an existing init script.
 If both `$use_jsvc` and `$use_init` are false, `$CATALINA_BASE/bin/catalina.sh start` and `$CATALINA_BASE/bin/catalina.sh stop` are used for service management.

 #####`$service_name`